pranoob26/Prodigy_DS_5/README.md

-To access the powerbi file Please access the drive link in the doc file.
+To access the powerbi file Please Download the Google Drive Link File .In that there is a word file which can be used to acced the power bi file .
 As the size of the Power Bi file exceeded the permissible size of github I have uploaded it this way.